Epistemico/bookbot/README.md

 # bookbot

-Simple Python CLI application that does static analysis on text files.
+A simple Python CLI application that does static analysis on text files.

+BookBot is my first project!